syamkumar58/glorify_god_frontend/APPDETAILS.md

   - Interstitial Ad isAfter changed from minutes to seconds
   - Changed Interstitial Ad loading delay time from 2sec to 5sec - tested in release mode working
   - Removed Artist ID 2 as first section condition

+- 19/03/2024
+  - Moved Banner ads from component ad load initialization to cubit for better ad management system (Testing required)
+  - Changed the interstitial Ad load position and along with delay time from 5 to 4 secs (Testing required)
+  - Remote config fetching position changed in init state
+  - Version increment